 - According to the indictment, they also installed and used a “keylogger,” a tool that intercepts and logs the particular keys struck on a keyboard so that the person using the keyboard does not know their actions are being monitored.

-New York: An FBI Investigation Exposes a Private Investigator’s Engagement of a Hacker
+New York: An FBI Investigation Exposes a Private Investigator’s Engagement of a Professional Hacker for Hire

 New York is also making headlines in this regard.
 A private investigator, Edwin Vargas, is likely to plead guilty to charges of paying a hacker $4,000 to steal email passwords and credentials belonging to 43 people, the New York Times reported.
 The FBI investigation was sparked by the identities of the investigator’s clients, which have included lawyers.
 Possibly related to the case is an NYPD detective, who, in 2013 pleaded guilty to charges stemming from hiring a firm to hack into the email accounts of NYPD employees for personal use.